Incarceration in the United States: Impact on children

 In addition to externalizing undesirable behaviors, children of incarcerated parents are more likely to be incarcerated compared to those without incarcerated parents.
 More formally, transmission of severe emotional strain on a parent negatively impacts the children by disrupting the home environment.
 Societal stigma against individuals, specifically parents, who are incarcerated is passed down to their children.
-The children find this stigma to be overwhelming and it negatively impacts their short- and long-term prospects.
+The children find this stigma to be overwhelming, and it negatively impacts their short- and long-term prospects.

-It has been reported that in 2024 the United States there were more than 5 million children children of incarcerated parents; 24% of Black children, 11% of Hispanic, and 4% of White.
+It has been reported that in 2024, in the United States, there were more than 5 million children of incarcerated parents; 24% of Black children, 11% of Hispanic, and 4% of White.
 Financial effects on children of incarcerated parents include housing insecurity and financial strain.
 Emotional effect also includes the transference of stigma, as there is a bias towards those who have had interactions with the criminal justice system.
 In addition to greater behavioral problems, children of incarcerated parents are more likely to have poor sleep hygiene.
 It has been reported that children of incarcerated parents are less likely to adhere to a bedtime schedule, and are more likely to have a shorter sleep duration.
 Children of incarcerated parents are more likely to have involvement with the criminal justice system, and "For African American and Hispanic male adolescents, having a father incarcerated was associated with significantly greater likelihood of children (i.e., sons) being arrested before 25 years of age compared to adolescents who did not have a father incarcerated."
 Children of incarcerated parents are also more likely to engage in drug use, and male children were more likely to use drugs "by a factor of 2.20 and female children were nearly 7 times (odds ratio [OR] = 6.89) more likely to have used illegal drugs in their lifetime compared to children who did not have an incarcerated father".
 Limited research has been conducted specific to the effects to Black children of incarcerated parents, but due to socioeconomic and cultural differences is an area for research to be expanded.
-Gatewood, Muhammad, and Turner (2025), suggest that the parameters for analyzing Black children with incarcerated parents should be adjusted.
+Gatewood, Muhammad, and Turner (2025) suggest that the parameters for analyzing Black children with incarcerated parents should be adjusted.
 Their study indicates "a counternarrative to what adult BCOIPs view as success and elevates their experiences from their viewpoint.
 Their definitions of success include their relationships with others, giving back to the community, educational backgrounds, and improving their mental health."